-Community Restorative Justice Panels and other RJ practices: The Restorative Justice Panel is a volunteer group of citizens from the Greater Essex Area, including Underhill, Jericho, Westford, Colchester and Milton who work with offenders and victims involved in locally perpetrated crime.
-The purpose of the Panel is to support victims and provide offenders with the opportunity to acknowledge their wrongdoing and to make amends to individuals affected by the crime and the community.
-In more complicated cases, the CJC and its volunteers are able to offer Restorative Justice Conferences or Circle Process.
+• The Restorative Justice Panel is a volunteer group of Community Members from the Greater Essex Area, including Underhill, Jericho, Westford, Colchester, and Milton.
+This group works with people who cause harm and those impacted by that harm.
+The purpose of the Panel is to support people affected by crime and provide responsible parties with the opportunity to acknowledge their wrongdoing and to make amends to individuals affected by the crime and the community.
+In some cases, the CJC and its volunteers are able to offer alternative practices called Restorative Justice Conferences or Restorative Circles.

-Are you having a disruptive conflict with someone?
-A neighbor, family member or someone in the broader community?
-Do you want to address the issue constructively but feel stuck?
+• Are you having a disruptive conflict with someone?
+Maybe a neighbor, family member, or someone in the broader community?
+Would you like to address the issue constructively but feel stuck?
+Do you want to build stronger conflict engagement skills to address challenging situations before they escalate?
+The Conflict Assistance Program offers a range of low or no cost services to assist with conflict and building stronger communities:

 • Restorative dialogues